-The work involves three artists with dance, painting, music composition and garment design expertise.
-In intuitive, subconscious dimensions of flow, they are driven by the subversion of their inherent conditioning, merging disciplines in search of the unforeseen.
+Introducing Ashley Wright, Thomas Bradley and Konrad Ross; three artists with dance, painting, music composition and garment design expertise.
+In intuitive, subconscious dimensions of flow, these three artists, driven by the subversion of their inherent conditioning, merge disciplines in search of the unforeseen.
 Free of predefined choreography, LANDBREAKERS lets movement emerge from impressions, bringing the body and the sensuality of perception to the fore of the investigation and happenings.
-Within this investigation there is an attention to ‘working out’ or ‘making things work’ which, ironically, often means ‘letting go’ or the breaking of something.
-These ideas are supported and refined by the literary work of Thomas Nichols "Death of Expertise; The Campaign Against Established Knowledge’ and Why it Matters and Julietta Singh 'Unthinking Mastery'.
 By intentionally exposing the audience to this typically hidden part of creation, the vulnerability, struggle, joy, and chaos of art-making is revealed.

 L A N D B R E A K E R S

 Production manager Angelica Morgen

 Residency supported by Elvie Barlach, Barlach Halle K, Hamburg,

 Residency curated by Valentina Gioia Levy, Pier Paolo at Guidecca Art District